-Funding.
 There are no additional event fees for those teams selected for the fly-offs, however travel expenses to attend and purchase of the optional T-shirts are the responsibility of each team.
-The entire team does not necessarily have to come to the fly-off, although we expect at least one member plus the supervising teacher to attend.
+The entire team does not necessarily have to come to the fly-off, but for a team to compete at least one member plus the supervising teacher must attend.